DevExpress/devextreme-documentation/concepts/70 Data Binding/5 Data Layer/5 Events and Change Tracking.md

 <a id="UseOption"></a><h4>Assign a Handler to a Configuration Option</h4>

 To attach a handler for a certain event to a DataSource or Data Store, use the corresponding configuration option.
-The options that take on event handling functions have names starting with *on*.
+The properties that take on event handling functions have names starting with *on*.

 The following example demonstrates how to use a configuration property to handle an event.